davothebigafro/UTrack-Test/README.md

 # UTrack Project

-cd into the utrack directory for the front end app. cd into the generateData directory for the data generation app.
+Go into the utrack directory for the front end app.

+Go into the generateData directory for the data generation app.